richichiare/ML-Homeworks/README.md

     every kind of information about the homework;
   - *hw1_classification.py* is a Python file which implements the entire homework.
 Each function implements a small portion of the final result.
+- *Homework_2* is about image classification.
+In particular, the assignment is to create a Neural Network (NN) which is able to classify boats.
+The particular implementation of the NN is done using the well-known [Tensorflow](https://www.tensorflow.org/) from Google.
+  - *hw2-1661390.pdf* is the report containing all the details about the specifications, the used dataset as well as the resutls.
+  - *hw2-1661390.py* contains the implementation of the NN.